A simple way to automatically turn your Raspberry Pi digital picture frame on and off at fixed times

 There are many other methods of automatically controlling the power status of your digital picture frame display.

-At home, we have installed a presence detection system where the Raspberry Pi knows when a person is at home based on the wifi presence of his/her iOS device.
-Or try adding a motion sensor.
+At home, we have installed a presence detection system.
+The Raspberry Pi knows when a person is at home based on the Wi-Fi presence of his/her iOS device.
+You can also try adding a motion sensor.

 You can also geofence your home with smartphones and trigger action through IFTTT.